-Yesterday, Lisa Baldwin over at HSBA Post wrote about her Top Ten Favorite Educational Shows on Netflix.
-It’s a great list and we have a number of them already in our Netflix queue.
-All of the shows on her list are targeted towards kids under 10 and since many homeschoolers (including myself) have tweens and teens I’d like to offer a list of my own that may be more appropriate for kids over the age of 10.
+Lisa Baldwin over at HSBA Post wrote in 2013 about her Top Ten Favorite Educational Shows on Netflix.
+It’s a great list and we had a number of them already in our Netflix queue.
+All of the shows on her list are targeted toward kids under 10 and since many homeschoolers (including myself) have tweens and teens I’d like to offer a list of my own that may be more appropriate for kids over the age of 10.

 Ten Educational Shows for Your Tweens and Teens

-4. Ken Burns: The War (or any other of his documentaries) - A seven-part series brings World War II to life through the harrowing personal accounts of a handful of soldiers and others from “typical” American towns, recreating visceral scenes of the battles at Omaha Beach, Guadalcanal, Okinawa and more.
+4. Ken Burns: The War (TV-14) – A seven-part series that brings World War II to life through the harrowing accounts of soldiers and others from “typical” American towns.
+(All of Ken Burns’ documentaries are great supplements to your history curriculum.)

 5. Magnus (TV-PG) – This dramatic documentary explores the life and mind of Magnus Carlsen, the charismatic Norwegian prodigy who became the world chess champion.

 6. Numbers (7+) – Numbers brings to life the genius mathematicians who discovered new theories and frontiers in math in a way that have never been seen before to show the beauty of math.

 7. The Kids Menu (TV-G) – This documentary reveals hope in the fight against childhood obesity: When given information and options, kids often choose healthier eating habits.

 8. Space: New Frontier (TV-PG) – Our modern-day itch to find out what lies out beyond our atmosphere is rising again.
 This expansive series shows that this grand quest is driven as much by technology as our attitudes toward Earth.

 9. The Last Man on the Moon (TV-PG) – A dozen men have walked on the moon.
 Everyone knows the first but the last could tell you quite a story.